snooker4real/Snooker4Real/README.md

 - 🔭 I’m currently working on ... developing my Android Studio skills
 - 🌱 I’m currently learning ...
-Java, Kotlin
+Java, Php
 - 👯 I’m looking to collaborate on ...
-Java, Kotlin projects
+Java Spring, Symfony projects
 - 🤔 I’m looking for help with ...
-Angular
+Django
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... cindanojonathan@icloud.com